 It’s not breaking news that dividends are hot.
 With bonds paying next to nothing, income-starved investors are increasingly pouring money into dividend-paying stocks.

-And mutual funds that specialized in dividends saw net inflows (more money invested in than taken out) every week for 44 weeks, according to EPFR Global.
+Last year, mutual funds that specialized in dividends saw net inflows (more money invested in than taken out) every week for 44 weeks, according to EPFR Global.

 I’m not a huge fan of mutual funds in general, and especially not those that are dedicated to dividends.
 You can do much better yourself.*